|Detecting Gem Treatments

-However, there are still limitations to gemological testing, even with sophisticated new equipment such as Infrared and X-Ray Fluorescence Spectrometers.
-Some gem treatments are currently undetectable by even the most capable gem labs.
+However, there are limitations to gemological testing, even with sophisticated new equipment such as Infrared and X-Ray Fluorescence Spectrometers.
+Some gem treatments are currently undetectable by even the most esteemed gem labs.

 A treatment will be undetectable if it leaves no measurable trace in the gemstone.
 Consider for example the heat treatment of sapphire.
-Sapphire is heated at very high temperatures, usually between 1650 and 1850 degrees centrigrade.
-These high temperatures causes the rutile in the sapphire to dissolve, which both improves the clarity of the stone and increases the color saturation (through the release of titanium that is absorbed into the sapphire lattice).
+Sapphire is heated at very high temperatures; usually between 1650 and 1850 degrees Celsius.
+These high temperatures cause the rutile in the sapphire to dissolve, which increases both the clarity of the stone and the color saturation (through the release of titanium that is absorbed into the sapphire lattice).
 Skilled gemologists can determine that a sapphire has been heated by observing internal structures under a microscope.

-However, heat treatment at lower temperatures will not leave any traces that the gemologist can observe.
+However, heat treatment at lower temperatures will not leave any traces that can be observed by gemologists.
 So even sophisticated gemological labs are unable to detect low temperature heat treatment for a number of gem types, including apatite, beryl, chalcedony, fluorite, quartz, spodumene, tanzanite, topaz, tourmaline and zircon.
-Nonetheless, if we have good reason to believe a gem has been heated, we will label it as such even if the lab cannot tell us it has been heated.
-Thus you will find that all our blue apatite is described as heat treated.
+Nonetheless, if we have good reason to believe that a gem has been heated, we will label it as such even if the lab cannot tell us whether it has been heated for certain.
+Thus you will find that all of our blue apatite is described as heat treated.

 This lack of information can be disconcerting for some customers, but experienced gem buyers are not particularly concerned.
 That is because low temperature heating does not entail any special care for the gemstone, and there is no difference in market value between heated and unheated tanzanite, for example.
-Unheated sapphire, by contrast, carries a significant premium in the market due to its rarity and the fact that it can be certified as unheated by gemological labs.
+Unheated sapphire, by contrast, has a significant value due to its rarity and the fact that it can be certified by gemological labs as unheated.